nuhorchak/RClean/README.md

 Utilizing R to import and clean data is often a time consuming task.
 Without preparation of the dataset in excel or other software, R users must use scripts or command line R code for this task.
 The Interactive Data Cleaning tool will afford users the ability to do the following:

--   Import Data
+-   Initialize RCleaner gadget with a dataset
--   Visually inspect the previously imported data
+-   Visually inspect the dataset called into the gadget
--   Select releveant data columns to retain/remove
+-   Select data columns to remove
+-   Select data rows to remove
 -   Provide the ability to rename columns in the dataframe
--   Select relevant data rows to retain/remove
 -   Provide the option to scale the data.
 -   Provide the option to mean center the data
--   Provide the ability to impute missing numerical data
 -   Provide the ability to encode nominal data to numerical data
--   Save the new data to a "cleaned" dataframe
--   Write the "clean" DF to excel document for future use

 ### 1.3B End users